How IoT can make buildings efficient and sustainable

 Millennials became the largest generation in the labor force in 2016, and they will make up 75% of the global workforce in 2025.
 A recent study by Cone Communications showed that 87% of millennials ‘believe that companies should address urgent social and environmental issues’.
 By making your building greener with IoT, you can demonstrate that you are committed to environmental sustainability.

-To learn more about how IoT can improve sustainability efforts in the wider world, from water to air quality, read this article.
+- Read this article to learn more about how IoT can improve sustainability efforts in the wider world

-There is a pressing need for the buildings we occupy to become more efficient and sustainable.
+There's a pressing need for the buildings we occupy to become more efficient and sustainable.
 IoT technology has the potential to digitize the entire built environment, making the spaces we live and work in more responsive and efficient.
-If you're ready to integrate more IoT devices into your workspace, improving the sustainability of your office, book a demo now.